Piper Glen Coaches

 tanglin654@yahoo.com

 My running journey started in 2012 when I started to do 5ks and 10ks to get in shape and enjoy the outdoors.
-In 2017, I progressed to running half marathons and joined the Run Far program in 2018 to improve my pace.
-Not only did the program help shave off 30 minutes from my half marathon time, but I became immersed in a community that motivates, supports, and uplifts each other.
+In 2017 I progressed to running half marathons and joined the Run Far program in 2018 to improve my pace.
+Not only did the program help shave off 30 minutes from my half marathon time but I became immersed in a community that motivates, supports and uplifts each other.
 The amazing coaches helped me train and complete my first marathon in 2019.
-In addition, the training and new friendships was an outlet and got me through the 2020 pandemic cabin fever and I was able to complete my second marathon on Daufuskie Island with my Piper Glen Titans in January 2021.
-When I am not running, you can find me cross-training on my Peloton, at the soccer fields watching my two teenage boy’s soccer games, or eating Coach Christy’s delicious cookies and treats after a run!
-I am excited about becoming a coach and hope I can inspire others to achieve their running goals, while having fun and building lasting friendships.
+In addition, the training and new friendships was an outlet and got me through the 2020 pandemic cabin fever and I was able to complete my second marathon on Daufuskie island with my Piper Glen Titans in January 2021.
+Now in 2025 after coaching for several years and going on my 9th marathon I am still in love with running!
+When I am not running you can find me cross-training on my Peloton, and spending time with my husband and two young adult sons.
+I am excited about continuing to coach and hope I can inspire others to achieve their running goals, while having fun and building lasting friendships.

 Justin Keziah 2